-PART II.
+"PART II.
 ORGANIZATION OF BANKS, SAVINGS BANKS, SAVINGS AND LOAN ASSOCIATIONS, TRUST COMPANIES AND DEPOSITORY FINANCIAL SERVICES LOAN COMPANIES

-§412:3-200 Applicability of part.
+- §412:3-200 Applicability of part.
 The provisions of this part shall govern the organization of Hawaii financial institutions that are banks, savings banks, savings and loan associations, trust companies, and depository financial services loan companies.

-§412:3-201 Application for preliminary approval to organize financial institution. (a) Three, or more individuals, of whom at least three are residents of the State, or any company which seeks to become a financial institution holding company may file an application with the commissioner for preliminary approval to organize a Hawaii financial institution under this part.
-Banks seeking authority to engage in the trust business through a division or department of the bank, or through a subsidiary shall apply for such authority under section 412:5-205.
+[L 1993, c 350, pt of §1] - " §412:3-201 Application for preliminary approval to organize a financial institution. (a) Three or more individuals, of whom at least three are residents of the State, or any company that seeks to become a financial institution holding company may file an application with the commissioner for preliminary approval to organize a Hawaii financial institution under this part.
+Banks seeking authority to engage in the trust business through a division or department of the bank, or through a subsidiary, shall apply for such authority under section 412:5-205.